Blackfb/SQLAIchemy-Challenge/README.md

-# SQLAlchemy Homework - Surfs Up!
+# SQLAlchemy Project - Surfs Up!

-### Before You Begin
+### Overview

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Add your Jupyter notebook and `app.py` to this folder.
-These will be the main scripts to run for analysis.

-4. Push the above changes to GitHub or GitLab.
+* In this project, some climate analysis is done for a trip to a long holiday vacation in Honolulu, Hawaii!
+And the following steps were taken:

 ![surfs-up.png](Images/surfs-up.png)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.

-## Step 1 - Climate Analysis and Exploration
+## Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+In this analysis, Python, SQLAlchemy and Matplotlib are used for the data exploration of your climate database.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.
+* First, use a database, hawaii.sqlite file and then

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+* Choose a start date and end date for the trip

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* Use SQLAlchemy create_engine to connect to the sqlite database using SQLAlchemy.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Use SQLAlchemy automap_base() to Reflect the tables into classes and save a reference to these classes

 ### Precipitation Analysis